natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/IL-4.md

 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

-* 6mm steel behind pilot
+* 6 mm steel behind pilot
-* 6mm Steel plate in the tail
+* 6 mm Steel plate in the tail
 * Self-sealing fuel tanks, with neutral gas pressurization system (3 in each wing)

 === Modifications and economy ===